 Step Six: Fill Out Your Paperwork

-The buyer and your real estate agent will have to do the majority of the paperwork, but the seller often still has his or her fair share of paperwork to complete.
-For example, several states require that the seller fill out disclosure forms detailing the house's physical condition.
+The buyer and your real estate agent will have to do most of the paperwork, but the seller often still has their fair share of paperwork to complete.
+For example, several states require that the seller fill out disclosure forms.
+These detail the house's physical condition and any defects.

 Step Seven: Advertise Your House

-Use the same sources you employed to locate "comps" to advertise your house.
-This means you should list your house on the Multiple Listing Service, and consider listing your house on websites, in classified ads and holding open houses.
-Realize that many inquires are simply curious neighbors or are like you, getting a feel for the local housing market.
+Use the same sources you employed to locate comps to advertise your house.
+This means you should list your house on a multiple listing service.
+You should consider listing your house on websites, in classified ads, and holding open houses.
+Hiring a professional photographer can also make sure your pictures capture the true appeal of your home.

 Step Eight: Evaluate Offers